Start Your LLC Online With Nolo Today

 • a few other basic details.

 You can download a blank certificate of formation form (Form 205) by going to the SOS website.
 You can also file online at the Secretary of State's SOSDirect website.
-The current filing fee is $300.
+As of 2023, the filing fee is $300.

 Every Texas SMLLC must have a registered agent.
 A registered agent is an individual or business entity that agrees to accept legal papers on behalf of the SMLLC.
-The registered agent can be an individual Texas resident or a domestic or foreign business entity authorized to do business in Texas.
-The SMLLC cannot act as its own registered agent.
+The registered agent can be a Texas resident or a domestic or foreign business entity authorized to do business in Texas.
+The SMLLC can't act as its own registered agent.
 The registered agent must have a physical street address in Texas.
-You can find information on Texas commercial registered agents here.
+(Tex.
+Bus.
+Org.
+Code § 5.201 (2023).)

-All of the paperwork and procedural steps to start a single-member limited liability company in Texas can be done online using Nolo's Texas Online LLC Formation application.
+All of the paperwork and procedural steps to start a single-member LLC in Texas can be done online using our online LLC formation application.

 3. Prepare an Operating Agreement

-Texas does not require an SMLLC to have an operating agreement.
+Texas doesn't require an SMLLC to have an operating agreement.
 However, even though an SMLLC has just one member, an operating agreement is highly recommended.
-An SMLLC operating agreement does not need to be filed with the state.
+You don't need to file your SMLLC's operating agreement with the state.

 The operating agreement is usually made between the single member and the LLC itself.
 The agreement typically covers the member's rights, duties, and obligations, as well as the SMLLC's management structure.
 Having an agreement in place can help with liability protection by separating your business from you personally.
 It also can be useful with lenders and other businesses when entering into business transactions.

-For more information and help creating an SMLLC operating agreement, see Nolo's Guide to Single-Member LLCs, by David M. Steingold (Nolo), or use Nolo's Online LLC.
+If you'd like more information or help with creating an SMLLC operating agreement, see Nolo's Guide to Single-Member LLCs, by David M. Steingold (Nolo).

 4. Do You Need an EIN?

-An SMLLC that keeps its default tax status of disregarded entity (same as a sole proprietorship) and does not have employees is not required to obtain a federal Employer Identification Number (EIN).
+An SMLLC that keeps its default tax status of disregarded entity (same as a sole proprietorship) and doesn't have employees isn't required to obtain a federal employer identification number (EIN).
 Instead, owners of these SMLLCs can report their business profits and losses on their personal tax returns using their own Social Security number or tax identification number.

-If your SMLLC has employees or if you choose to have your SMLLC taxed as a corporation rather than as a disregarded entity, you must obtain a federal Employer Identification Number (EIN) from the IRS.
-Even if you are not required to obtain an EIN for your SMLLC, there are often business reasons for doing so.
-Banks may require an EIN to open an account in the business's name and other companies you do business with may require an EIN to process payments.
-In many cases it makes sense to obtain an EIN for your SMLLC even if it is not required for federal tax purposes.
+If your SMLLC has employees or if you choose to have your SMLLC taxed as a corporation rather than as a disregarded entity, you must obtain an EIN from the IRS.
+Even if you're not required to obtain an EIN for your SMLLC, there are often business reasons for doing so.
+Banks might require an EIN to open an account in the business's name and other companies you do business with could require an EIN to process payments.
+In many cases, it makes sense to obtain an EIN for your SMLLC even if it's not required for federal tax purposes.

 You can get an EIN by completing an online application on the IRS website.
-There is no filing fee.
+There's no filing fee.

 5. Register With the Comptroller of Public Accounts